X

 Answer Section

-You can buy NSAIDs without a prescription.
-And some NSAIDs are available only by prescription.
-Examples of NSAIDs include ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve, Anaprox DS, others), diclofenac sodium and celecoxib (Celebrex).
+You can buy many NSAIDs without a prescription.
+You can get some NSAIDs only by prescription.
+Examples of NSAIDs include ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve, Anaprox DS, others), diclofenac sodium and celecoxib (Celebrex, Elyxyb).

-To help ease muscle or joint pain, consider other therapies — such as hot or cold packs or physical therapy — before taking NSAIDs.
-Your health care provider might suggest other medications, such as acetaminophen (Tylenol, others) for general pain relief.
-If you have COVID-19, there's no evidence to suggest avoiding ibuprofen or other nonsteroidal anti-inflammatory drugs (NSAIDs).
+To help ease muscle or joint pain, try hot or cold packs or physical therapy before taking NSAIDs.
+Your healthcare professional might suggest other medicines, such as acetaminophen (Tylenol, others), for pain relief.

-Aspirin doesn't appear to be associated with a higher risk of heart attack or stroke.
-If you take aspirin to help prevent a heart attack, talk with your health care provider before taking NSAIDs.
-Some NSAIDs interact with aspirin and affect its ability to prevent a heart attack.
+Aspirin doesn't appear to be linked to a higher risk of heart attack or stroke.
+If you take aspirin to help prevent a heart attack, talk with your healthcare professional before you also take NSAIDs.
+Some NSAIDs get in the way of aspirin working to prevent a heart attack.

-If you develop signs or symptoms of a heart attack or stroke — such as chest pain, shortness of breath, weakness in one part of the body or side of the body, or sudden slurred speech — get medical attention right away.
+If you get symptoms of a heart attack or stroke, get medical help right away.
+These symptoms include chest pain, shortness of breath, weakness in one part of the body or one side of the body, or sudden slurred speech.